scanback/docs/papers/index.md

 # Academic Papers et Plus
 This page covers Staffan Canback's academic and management-oriented papers, written since the 1990s till now.

+> The way to get insights into this extensive library is to ask ChatGPT or similar to summarize a paper.
+Examplw: Can you summarize in 2 pages the document "*Staffan Canback (1997): Critique of Thesis by T.H.
+Klier, Michigan State.
+Henley Business School*" on https://scanback.github.io/docs/papers/ The response, really well written, is [here](chatptp-example.md).

 ---
 ### Doctoral Research